| Caranthir had identified forty

 part in the ceremony, he thought, his blood running coldor

 their families.
-Which does make some sense because they
+Which does make some sense, because

 He arranged the remaining names in order of urgency, placing

-those who would be leaving the city tomorrow nearest the top.
+those who would be leaving the city tomorrow near the top.

 Alatáriël.